KaoDlamini/Ironhack-Mini-Project-/README.md

 # Ironhack-Mini-Project-
 Project of a risk analyst for a bank

-# Credit Card Offer Acceptance - Classification Project
+## Credit Card Offer Acceptance - Classification Project

-## Project Overview
 This project aims to build a classification model to predict why some bank customers accept credit card offers while others do not.
 It was developed as part of a case study for risk analysis in a banking context.
 The dataset includes 18,000 customer records, focusing on demographic and financial characteristics.

 ### Mission